• Skip to primary navigation

 “See people.
 Say, ‘Hello.’
 Ask how they are doing and listen to what they say.”

 Eric D. Wesselmann, a psychology professor at Purdue University, explains: “Because social connections are fundamental to survival, researchers argue that humans systems to detect the slightest cues of inclusion or exclusion.
-For example, eye contact is sufficient to convey inclusion.
-In contrast, withholding eye contact can exclusion. … Even though one person looks in the general direction of another, no contact is made, and the latter feels invisible.
+For example, simple eye is sufficient to convey inclusion.
+In contrast, withholding eye contact can signal exclusion. … Even though one person looks in the general direction of another, no eye contact is made, and the latter feels invisible.
 Read more here.

 note

 “Become intimate with generosity.
-Give what you can give do what you can do.
+Give what you can give and do what you can do.
 Give dollars, give cents, give your time, give your love, give your heart, give your spirit.”

 note